4 dead, 3 teens hospitalized after crash in West Miami-Dade

 Three 16-year-olds were transported to Kendall Regional Medical Center with injuries that were deemed not life-threatening.

+“A Miami-Dade firefighter confirmed that all four occupants of the Hyundai died at the scene — one adult female and three adult males,” Sanchez said.

+Family members of the deceased victims have since placed candles at the scene of the crash.

-Police are investigating if drugs, alcohol or speed played a role as to the cause of the crash.
+Police are investigating if drugs, alcohol or speed played a factor as to the crash’s cause.

 Copyright 2020 Sunbeam Television Corp.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.